 Sec.
 22-50.
-Demolition of historically significant buildings or structures.
+Demolition of historically significant buildings or structures-

-(a) Intent and Purposes.
-This section is adopted in furtherance of the policy set forth in the Newton Comprehensive Plan to assure the preservation and enhancement of the City of Newton's historical and cultural heritage by preserving, rehabilitating or restoring whenever possible, buildings or structures which have distinctive architectural features or historical associations that contribute to the historic fabric of the City.
+(a) Intent - intent and Purposes. - purpose.

+This sectiondivision is adopted in furtherance of the policy set forth in the Newton Comprehensive Plan to assure the preservation and enhancement of the City of Newton's historical and cultural heritage by preserving, rehabilitating or restoring whenever possible, buildings or structures which have distinctive architectural features or historical associations that contribute to the historic fabric of the City.

+Sec. (b) 22-51.
+Definitions.

-(b) Definitions.
-For the purposes of this section, the following words and phrases have the following meanings:
+For the purposes of this section Division 2.
+Demolition Delay, the following words and phrases have the following meaningsshall be defined as follows: